curroramos/leetcode_notes/advanced/arrays/two_pointers.md

 - **Limited Scope:** Not all problems can be solved using the two pointers technique.
 - **Edge Cases:** Careful handling of edge cases is necessary, such as empty arrays or special input conditions.

-These notes cover the key concepts, example problems, and applications of the two pointers technique.
-Let me know if you need more details or have any specific questions!
+these are my notes from studying two pointers problems. still working through more examples but this covers the main stuff.